Simca Vedette: Simca Profissional

 The Simca Profissional succeeded the Simca Alvorada in 1965.
 That year, the Brazilian government created a new public financing tool through its publicly owned bank Caixa Econômica Federal that would allow Brazilians to finance their vehicle over four years with a monthly interest rate of 1%.
 This obviously was to attract a new range of clients and Simca do Brasil looked into how to reduce the Alvorada price in order to make it more attractive, for example for taxicab drivers.

 The Simca Profissional thus appeared in 1965 with three colour options (yellow, green and cream white), no chrome (even the bumpers, grille and hubcaps were painted in dark gray, no trimmings), the already very simple interior of the Alvorada was downgraded further with eucatex seat covers, the door covers were dark, untrimmed cardboard screwed onto the metal.
 Also eliminated were the lid on the glove compartment, windshield washer, ventilation, ashtrays and carpet in the trunk.
 Under the hood, the oil cooler and manual ignition advance were deleted.
-But the Profissional was 30 percent cheaper than its far posher brother, the all chrome and leather Chambord.
-The production numbers of this version apparently were never documented and, unlike the Alvorada, the Profissional had no distinct range of chassis numbers.
+The Profissional ended up 30 percent cheaper than its far posher brother, the all chrome and leather Chambord.
+The production numbers of this version were apparently never documented and, unlike the Alvorada, the Profissional had no distinct range of chassis numbers.
 Production figures are thus mixed in with those of the Chambord.
 The Profissional was discontinued in 1966, as the Chambord range was replaced by the new Esplanada.